metabarcoding/obitools4-doc/content/docs/principles/_index.md

 obicount my_file*.fasta
 ```

-If the files are in a subdirectory, the directory name can be specified, without the need to specify any file name.
-In that case, the {{% obitools %}} will process all the sequence files present in the subdirectory.
-The search for the sequence files is done recursively in the specified directory and all its subdirectories.
+If the files are located in a subdirectory, the directory name can be specified, without the need to specify any file name.
+In that case, {{% obitools %}} will process all the sequence files present in the subdirectory.
+Sequence files are searched recursively in the specified directory and all its sub-directories.

 ```bash
 obicount my_sub_directory
 ```

-The files considered as DNA sequence files are those with the file extension `.fasta`, `.fastq`, `.genbank` or `.embl`, `.seq` or `.dat`.
-Files with the second extension `.gz` (*e.g.* `.fasta.gz`) are also considered to be DNA sequence files and are processed without having to uncompressed them.
+Files considered to be DNA sequence files are those with the extension `.fasta`, `.fastq`, `.genbank` or `.embl`, `.seq` or `.dat`.
+Files with the second extension `.gz` (*e.g.* `.fasta.gz`) are also considered to be DNA sequence files and are processed without the need for decompression.

-Imagine a folder called `Genbank` which contains a complete copy of the Genbank database organized into subdirectories, one per division.
+Imagine a folder called `Genbank` containing a complete copy of the Genbank database organized into subdirectories, one per division.
 Each division subdirectory contains a set of {{% fasta %}} compressed (`.gz`) files.

 ```
 . 📂 Genbank